mmick66/KDDragAndDropCollectionView/README.md

 ## Data Items and Equatable

-In the example code I have created
+In the example code included in this project, I have created a `DataItem` class to represent the data displayed by the collection view.

 ```Swift
 class DataItem : Equatable {